 I was showing a friend how to set the time this RTC recently, when we made the surprising discovery that you can not easily set the system clock on an Apple to UTC.
 You can select London, England, however England uses daylight savings time and as a result uses GMT (UTC+0) during the winter and British Summer Time (UTC+1) during the summer. (aka selecting London as the city to base my timezone does not provide UTC year round, only in the winter).
 A bit of hunting revealed that there are other cities in the GMT timezone that do not use daylight savings time such as Ouagadougou, Burkina Faso, and there are other fixes out there if you are willing to go under the hood.
 But its just hard to believe that Apple made it so hard to set a computer to the global time standard…weird.

 With long startup latencies & initialization issues in the SDfat library, I haven’t pursued approaches that remove power from my loggers between samples.
-But I’ve been reading about what might be the most elegant approach to that method for data logging applications: Using the RTC alarm (which outputs low) to control a P-channel Mosfet (AO3401).
+But I’ve been reading about what might be the most elegant approach to the complete shutdown method for data logging applications: Using the RTC alarm (which outputs low) to control a P-channel Mosfet (AO3401) on the high side of the main battery supply.
+When the INT/SQW alarm goes low, it turns the mosfet on and powers everything including the main mcu board which would then goes to work taking samples and storing data.
+Then the final step after a sample is taken would be to re-program the time for the next RTC alarm, and then write zeros to the alarm flag registers (A1F and/or A2F) which would then release the INT line on the gate of the mosfet. (you would need a pullup resistor on the gate to make sure the pFet turned off properly).
 Geir Andersen discusses this over at LetsMakeRobots, and I think it’s the method that he used on the Deadbug shield.
-The idea is that when the RTC alarm line goes low, the mosfet turns on, powering the processor that goes to work taking samples, storing data.
-Then power is shut down by resetting the RTC interrupt flag.
 Even more interesting were hints that this approach was used with an ESP8266 to build a mains dimmer switch.
-Food for though, as I can see how stabilizing the Mosfet control line could be tricky…
+Food for though, as I can see how stabilizing the Mosfet control line might be a little bit tricky, and in my case, the main battery voltage is higher than the RTC’s 5.5v maximum, so I would have to use a lower voltage battery as the main power supply.

 I tweak the code on most of my loggers between deployments so often only the more unusual sensor combinations get run for long periods of time without a clock reset .
 The last round of fieldwork had me updating several of those old dogs, most of whom had been running for more than a year, and this let me do some RTC drift checks.
 There were two end members for the set; with one unit losing 1.1 seconds per month, and another gaining 1.4 seconds per month.
 Most of the other loggers drifted forward by ~ 1/2 second per month.
 So my two worst-case units have drift rates about twice as large as the 0.026 seconds per day they saw at SwitchDoc Labs, but most of the units are in good agreement with their benchmarks.
 All of these loggers were in a very stable thermal environment (ie. a cave) at around 24°C. Depowering the RTC does not seem to increase the drift, (in fact David Pilling found that timekeeping on these boards actually improves when you disable the lithium coin cell charging circuit) and the coin cells look like they will last well past two years with this level of drain, but it’s still uncertain exactly when they will quit due to flat lithium discharge curve.